codidact/qpixel/CONTRIBUTING.md

 ## What needs doing?
  - **Bugs** are reported here on GitHub.
 Have a look at the open issues tagged `type: bug` to find something that needs fixing.
- - Any other development work will be listed in the [TODO list in the wiki](https://github.com/codidact/qpixel/wiki/TODO-list).
+ - Any other development work will be listed in the [TODO board on Trello](https://trello.com/b/BK4uxLoP/codidact-todo).

 Once you've picked what you're going to work on, please **leave a comment** on the issue to indicate you're planning to work on it; this helps us reduce wasted effort.
 If there's not already an issue for the feature you want to work on, please create one.